TheSoftwareHouse/Kakunin/docs-src/steps.md

 Allows to check if a child elements of `:elementName` have a specified content.

-This steps allows you to specify an array of child elements locators that will be checked against expected values.
+This steps allows you to specify an array of child elements that will be checked against expected values.

 For example: